Frank Underwood (House of Cards): Season 6

 While Underwood does not physically appear in the sixth season of House of Cards, he is mentioned several times, and his actions—occurring offscreen—have great significance.
 A teaser trailer for the sixth season, released in September 2018, portrays Claire visiting Underwood's grave.
 Another trailer, released weeks later, confirmed that Underwood is in fact dead.
 The first episode of the sixth season establishes that Underwood has died of an apparent heart attack; however, Claire suspects that he was murdered.
 The series finale reveals that Underwood had planned to kill Claire as revenge for abandoning him, and that Stamper poisoned him to stop him from being publicly exposed as a murderer, to "protect the legacy from the man".

-Let Me Be Frank
+Non-canon

 Wait a minute, now that I think of it, you never actually saw me die, did you?
 Conclusions can be so deceiving.
 Miss me?